 County Labor Market Watch

-The September labor market numbers continues to demonstrate that the labor market is not performing at a level that will ensure all North Carolinians who want to work can work.
-The number of unemployed workers remains 37 percent higher than before the recession, employment levels remain below where they were before the recession and the state’s jobs deficit—or what is needed to ensure all who want to work have employment opportunities—stands at 450,000.
+The October labor market numbers continues to demonstrate that the labor market is not performing at a level that will ensure all North Carolinians who want to work can work.
+The number of unemployed workers remains 28 percent higher than before the recession, employment levels remain below where they were before the recession and the state’s jobs deficit—or what is needed to ensure all who want to work have employment opportunities—stands at 450,000.
 For more on state-level labor market trends, see this briefing document.

 For state level analysis of economic indicators visit the Propserity Watch page.